-The UN Global Compact 100 (GC 100), developed in partnership with Sustainalytics, is composed of a representative group of Global Compact companies, selected based on implementation of the ten principles and evidence of executive leadership commitment and consistent base-line profitability.
+The Global Compact 100 (GC 100), developed in partnership with Sustainalytics, is composed of a representative group of Global Compact companies, selected based on implementation of the ten principles and evidence of executive leadership commitment and consistent base-line profitability.
 This stock index, released ahead of the Global Compact Leaders Summit 2013 (18 September 2013), showed at launch a total investment return of 26.4 percent during the past year, surpassing the general global stock market.

 The GC 100 tracked the stock market performance of these companies during the past three years, comparing the results against a broad market benchmark, the FTSE® All World.
 The data for total returns is as follows: